-Music resonates fills the burial ground.
+Music resonates fills the graveyard.

-Around nine in the morning, the ritual in honor of the deceased children ends.
+At about 9 AM, the ritual in honor of the deceased children ends.
 In a couple of hours, at nightfall, the most impressive celebration will begin, the ritual in which the souls of the deceased adults are honored.

 It is surprising how on such a little island, thousands and thousands of visitors will arrive in order to witness this beautiful rite.

 In the preceding hours, the carpenters laboriously work to set a stage for the folkloric dances that will be performed as part of the celebrations.